smartcontractkit/external-adapters-js/packages/sources/us-census/README.md

 ### ACS 5 Year Input

-These endpoints use the American Community Survey 5 Year results, which are the most accurate of the ACS results.
+These datasets use the American Community Survey 5 Year results, which are the most accurate of the ACS results.
 They provide results down to the [block group](https://www2.census.gov/geo/pdfs/reference/geodiagram.pdf), which is a geography defined by the US Census.
 Block groups can provide census data down to the neighborhood level (on average, areas of [600 to 3,000 people](https://en.wikipedia.org/wiki/Census_block_group)).

 ### Decennial Input

-These endpoints use the Decennial Census results, which is the most famous census and has the smallest geographies available.
+These datasets use the Decennial Census results, which is the most famous census and has the smallest geographies available.
 They provide results down to the [block](https://www2.census.gov/geo/pdfs/reference/geodiagram.pdf), which is another geography defined by the US Census, smaller.
 We do not (yet) support blocks, due to the confusion that can arise from inputting Decennial vs ACS 5 Year geographies.

 _The 2020 Decennial results will be released at the end of 2021.
-This endpoint will be added once it is released by the US Census._
+This dataset will be added once it is released by the US Census._

 ### Geographies